 “No,” Mary replied.
 “Because that’s not your style.
 But I’ll tell you one thing you could try doing with this person.”

 “No,” Clarke refuted.
 “Passing by on my way to Julie’s.”

-“Her behaviour right now isn’t too different from how she usually acts,” Clarke countered.
+“She’s not acting so different now from how she usually does,” Clarke countered.

 “Ah.
-Yes, well… maybe I wasn’t being very clear there,” Frank said apologetically.
-“Basically, I just mean that there’s no reason for Julie to concern herself with me.
+Yes, well… maybe I wasn’t being very clear there,” Frank apologized.
+“Basically, I meant that there’s no reason for Julie to concern herself with me.
 Okay?”